joshabell/AyersScienceFair/ExperimentProjects.md

 # Experiment Projects

-Use the Scientific Method for Experimental Projects.
+Experimental projects use the Scientific Method.

 ## The Scientific Method